dbeast-co/dbeast-monitor/README.md

 #### Add new cluster
-In time of the new cluster setup, the backend supposed to be started
+At the time of the new cluster setup, the backend was supposed to be started
-1. Enter to the "Add new cluster" in the application menu
+1. Click on the "Add new cluster" in the application menu
 2. Fill the all required fields

 ![new_cluster.png](new_cluster.png)
-   - Elasticsearch host - The address of the one of your PROD cluster nodes
+   - Elasticsearch host - The address of one of your PROD cluster nodes
    - Kibana host - The address of your Kibana (include port)
-   - Use authentication, user and password for you PROD cluster
+   - Use authentication, user, and password for your PROD cluster
-   - Monitoring host - The address of the one of your MONITORING cluster nodes (if you're using the PROD cluster as monitoring, you supposed to fill the PROD requisites)
+   - Monitoring host - The address of one of your MONITORING cluster nodes (if you're using the PROD cluster as monitoring, you supposed to fill the PROD requisites)
-   - Use authentication, user and password for you MONITORING cluster
+   - Use authentication, user, and password for your MONITORING cluster
-3. Press "Test" for the cluster health check
+4. Press "Test" for the cluster health check
-4. Press "Save" for adding cluster to the application.
+5. Press "Save" for adding a cluster to the application.